The Hayden Planetarium’s new show celebrates unmanned space probes

 Instead of presenting it as one large info dump -- an "everything you knew was wrong, here's the new normal" -- Worlds Beyond Earth wants you to know that our knowledge of these bodies was gained over a 50-year-long, arduous process, not something revealed all at once so much as bit by bit over decades.
 The show's creators want you to appreciate all the time and effort that went into building these probes, waiting for them to arrive and send pictures back and, finally, all the brainpower that went into making sense of them.

-Not a single human face appears in the 45-minute show, but you still leave with a sense of wonder at all that the scientists at the various space programs have achieved.
+Not a single human face appears in the 25-minute show, but you still leave with a sense of wonder at all that the scientists at the various space programs have achieved.
 It's almost as if they're saying to you, "we were here.
 Now won't you come join us?"